wKovacs64/react-native-responsive-image-view/README.md

 ## This solution

-This is a component that calculates the aspect ratio of your image for you (or uses a fixed value, if you supply one) and provides you with the appropriate props to apply to a `View` container and an `Image` inside it which will produce the results you're looking for.
+This calculates the aspect ratio of your image for you (or uses a fixed value, if you supply one) and provides you with the appropriate props to apply to a `View` container and an `Image` inside it which will produce the results you're looking for.
 The secret sauce is setting both the `height` and `width` attributes of the `style` prop on the `Image` to `100%` and wrapping it with a `View` that has its [`aspectRatio`][aspectratio] style property set to match the aspect ratio you want.
-It uses a [render prop][render-props] which gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.
+The package provides both a [render prop component][render-props] and a [custom hook][hooks-intro].

 ## Table of Contents